subbyte/graphsage-tf2/README.md

 This is another GraphSAGE implementation
 - Simplifying things for studying purpose
     - It includes the toy cora dataset
-    - It only run in the supervised mode (unsupervised mode planned)
     - It only has MeanAggregator
     - It only has CPU support
 - Number of layers as a hyperparameter